TrangTheDev/Homework_week2/README.md

 ![Container](./about-me-template1.PNG)

 The final product will change over the next 6 months as i improve on my skills in Bootcamp.
-The final website can be viewed at: [deployed website URL here]
+The final website can be viewed at: https://trangthedev.github.io/Homework_week2/